MingkuanCHEN/mybioinfolearning/README.md

 # mybioinfolearning
-This repository is a record of how I learn bioinformatics skills
+This repository is a record of how I learn bioinformatics skill.
+The studying topics include Unix, R, and python.